quartercastle/semver/README.md

 - [ ] Integrate with Git to automatically checkout and cache versions to compare.
 - [ ] Extract test cases from previous versions and run them against the latest version.
-- [ ] Describe why maintaining semver today is hard:
-    - Hard to maintain if a project has many contributers or high commit frequency
-    - Process is often manuel, relying on reviewers or structured commit messages

 ### License
 This project is licensed under the [MIT License](LICENSE).